themohammaddanish/themohammaddanish/README.md

 - 👋 Hi, I’m @themohammaddanish
-- 👀 I’m interested in react developer
+- 👀 I’m interested in react and python developer
 - 🌱 I’m currently learning front end development
-- 💞️ I’m looking to collaborate on react developer
+- 💞️ I’m looking to collaborate on react and python developer
 - 📫 How to reach me mohameddaniss@gmail.com

 <!---